ArshTiwari2004/Budget-Buddy/Readme.md

 ### What we have built?

-# Budget Buddy - EMPOWER YOUR FINANCES, SIMPLIFY YOUR LIFE
+# Budget Buddy
+## Empower your finances , simplify your life